-The SBA's goal is to decide each application within four weeks from the date the SBA receives a complete application (warning: missing information is a major cause of delay).
+The SBA's goal is to decide each application within four weeks from the date the SBA receives a complete application (please note that missing information on an application is often a major cause of delay so take steps to ensure your application is complete or to address any SBA requests for information necessary for it to deem your application complete).
 To make a loan, the SBA must finalize the estimate of the cost of repairing the damage, be satisfied that the business or individual can repay the loan, and put in place reasonable safeguards to help ensure that the loan is repaid.